North Carolina Furniture Appraisal Photo Checklist

 Run fee and independence checks before hiring

-FAIR emphasizes clear, non-contingent fees.
-North Carolina furniture appraisal pricing can vary by travel, item count, room count, research depth, intended use, deadline, and report requirements.
+Furniture appraisal pricing can vary by travel, item count, room count, research depth, intended use, deadline, and report requirements.
+Get the fee model in writing before hiring.

 Ask whether pricing is hourly, flat-fee, minimum, travel-based, rush-based, item-count-based, room-count-based, research-based, or report-preparation-based.